yodle/griddle/README.md

 #### idlJar

 By default, all source thrift files of projects using the `idl` plugin will be included in the default jar produced by the project.
 In the event that you want a jar containing _only_ the thrift files of the project, you may use the `idlJar` task.
 It will create a jar with the classifier `idl` containing only the source thrift files of the project.
+The jar is added as an artifact of the project's `idl` configuration.
+Thus other projects can specify that their dependency on this project use the `idl` configuration and get the idl jar, rather than the default jar.

 #### copyDependencyIdl and copyIncludedIdl